yaya131993/MagicPassword/README.md

 * It will ask you to select if you want upper letters, lower letters, numbers or symbols.

-* After the questions are answered, the program will give you your password.
+* After the questions are answered, the program will display your password base on your selection.

 #Link